 Lactation consultants are available to families who have a baby in the Newborn Intensive Care Unit (NICU).
 Nebraska Medicine employs several lactation consultants who can answer any questions you may have and provide assistance with pumping or feeding your infant.
 To reach a NICU specific lactation consultant call 402.559.4442.

-Breastfeeding/Lactation Support Groups
+Breastfeeding/Lactation Education Classes and Support Groups

-Nebraska Medicine lactation offers a free drop-in breastfeeding group on Thursdays at 3 pm at the Olson Center Classroom.
+Latch and Learn is a free drop-in breastfeeding group on Thursdays at 3 pm at the Olson Center Classroom.
 The group is open to any mom in the community.
 For more information, please call 402.552.3487.